EDUCATE ON ISSUES, CANDIDATES AND WHY ELECTIONS MATTER

 - What time works with their schedule on Election Day to go vote.
 Research shows that the more voters make concrete plans, the more likely they are to show up.

-Make sure you have a clear plan for who keeps track of these pledges, where the information is stored, and how you’ll follow up.
+- Have a clear plan for who keeps track of written or online pledges, where the information is stored, and how you’ll follow up.

 VOTER EDUCATION CASE STUDIES

-- Florida Atlantic University gave extra credit to 1,100 students who attended a 2012 Debate Watch party in their football stadium.
-You can do the same thing for the presidential debates or Senatorial or Gubernatorial debates.
+- Florida Atlantic University gave extra credit to 1,100 students who attended a Presidential Debate Watch party in their football stadium.
+You can do the same thing for Senatorial or Gubernatorial debates.

 - New Mexico’s Santa Fe Community College joined with the city’s public radio and TV stations to create a series of 60-second ads on why youth voting matters.